8:00 AM, Holy Eucharist, Rite I

 We hope to see you soon!

 What We Believe

-We believe in following the teachings of Jesus Christ,
+We believe in the teachings of Jesus Christ,

 We believe in love.
-We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; women and men serve as bishops, priests, and deacons in our church.
+We have a legacy of inclusion, aspiring to tell out and show forth God’s love for every human being.
+Women and men serve as bishops, priests, and deacons in our church.
 Laypeople and clergy work together in shared ministry as leaders at all levels of our church.
-Leadership is a gift from God, and can be expressed by all people in our church, regardless of sexual identity or orientation.
+Leadership is a gift from God, and can be expressed by all people in our church, regardless of their gender identity or sexual orientation.

 We believe that God loves you – no exceptions.

 Tuesday – Thursday

 Where to Find Us